Ron Vlaar: Feyenoord

 Vlaar had a bad start of the 2006–07 season, as he got foot injury in the pre-season match against Reading, as Feyenoord lost 2–1.
 At first it seemed to be a minor injury, but Vlaar had to drop out in the 33rd minute of the season opening away match, in a 3–0 loss against FC Groningen.
 The doctors found a crack in a bone in his foot, causing Vlaar to be out for almost the entire first half of the season.
 By late–November, it was announced on Feyenoord website that he was declared fit to return from injury.
 Following this, Vlaar made his return from injury, playing for Jong Feyenoord and played over an hour, in a 3–0 win against Den Bosch on 4 December 2006.
-He made his first league appearance in four months for the club, coming on as a second half substitute, in a 3–1 win against ADO Den Haag on 10 December 2006.
+He made his first league appearance in four months for the club, coming on as a second-half substitute, in a 3–1 win against ADO Den Haag on 10 December 2006.
 Three days later on 13 December 2006, Vlaar made his first start for Feyenoord and played the whole game, in a 3–1 win against Wisła Kraków in the UEFA Cup.
-In a follow–up match, he scored his first goal for the club in the away match, in a 2– 1 loss against FC Utrecht on 16 December 2006.
+In a follow–up match, he scored his first goal for the club in the away match, in a 2– 1 loss against Utrecht on 16 December 2006.
 After his recovery, Vlaar regained his place in the first team, forming a partnership with Bahia.
 He then helped Feyenoord keep three consecutive clean sheets in three matches between 11 March 2007 and 1 April 2007.
-Vlaar played in both legs of the league play–offs for a place in the UEFA Cup next season against FC Groningen, as the club lost 3–1 on aggregate.
+Vlaar played in both legs of the league play–offs for a place in the UEFA Cup next season against Groningen, as the club lost 3–1 on aggregate.
 At the end of the 2006–07 season, he went on to make twenty–three appearances (twenty Eredivisie matches) and scoring once in all competitions.